InnerSourceCommons/innersourcecommons.org/content/learn/books/getting-started-with-innersource.md

 * Development with GitHub: GitHub maintains private repositories for in-house projects as well as public repositories for open source code

 This open book is licensed under a Creative Commons License (CC BY).
 You can download Getting Started with InnerSource ebook for free in PDF format (3.3 MB).

-## Read the book

-The [old website](http://www.oreilly.com/programming/free/getting-started-with-innersource.csp) of the book is currently not available.

-However you find find highlights from the book in the O'Reilly Radar article [Getting started with InnerSource](https://www.oreilly.com/radar/getting-started-with-innersource/).

 ## About the Author